 by Kavita Kumar, Kanti Singh Pawar

 In the present paper, the investigators have aimed to study the Religiosity and Consciousness of university students.
-Hundred students from Dayalbagh Educational Institute, Dayalbagh, Agra, India, have been selected and administered Religiosity and Spirituality Scale for Youth by Hernandez (2011) and Consciousness Quotient inventory by Brazdau (2013).
-The data has been analysed on the basis of multiple regression.
+A hundred students from Dayalbagh Educational Institute, Dayalbagh, Agra, India, have been selected and administered Religiosity and Spirituality Scale for Youth by Hernandez (2011) and Consciousness Quotient inventory by Brazdau (2013).
+The data has been analyzed on the basis of multiple regression.
 Hence, the present study is valuable for the individual’s overall enhancement of mental, social, emotional and spiritual growth.
 It will also be beneficial to get a better insight into the various components of consciousness and its predictors.

 Correlational Study of Nature and Eastern Mind: The Philosophy and the Science

 The open-air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
 The Eastern approach to nature requires that we first understand how the world of nature is viewed, which is very different than that of the predominant western religions.
 The Vedic vision of unity is the basis for an ecological approach in which we need not protect nature as we would an inferior creature.
 We honor nature as our own greater life and expression.
 In the Radhasoami faith, there are several texts available that vouch for the pertinent connection of nature and human consciousness.
 According to Buddhist teachings, there is a very close interdependence or inter-relationship between the environment and the inhabitants.
 In spite of its historic and religious importance, in the past few decades, the value of nature and the contact with the natural world has diminished and this has caused many a problem for urbanized dwellers.